-The most important result of the study is the final statement saying that using XFR is very effective method for detection of BFR in the plastics.
-Scientists have verified their results with much delicate measuring by chemical analysis using gas guns chromatography/mass Spektrometerie (GC-MS) used for determination of specific bromine substances.
-The most common compound was decabromodiphenyl ether (BDE-209), in one of the analysed pots an extremely high concentration (1000 μg/g) of BTBPE (1.2-Bis (2, 4, 6-Tribromfenoxy) Ethane) was detected.
+The most important conclusion of the study confirmed the fact that using XFR is very effective method for detecting BFRs in the plastics.
+Scientists have verified their results with precise measuring methods using gas chromatography (GC-MS) for determination of specific bromine substances.
+The most common substance was decabromodiphenyl ether (BDE-209), in one of the analysed pots in extremely high concentration (1000 μg/g) of BTBPE (1.2-Bis (2, 4, 6-Tribromfenoxy) Ethane).

-The discover of the presence of BFR in various subjects using XRF quotes also the Arnika's findings.
-Our studies aimed on toys and cosmetic accesories and cosmetic accesories were published as part of a recycle-free campaign on December 13th 2017.
+Arnika also uses XRF spectrometry for analysing the presence of BFRs in various product categories and mentions the results in its studies.
+Our studies on toys and cosmetic accesories and cosmetic accesories were published as part of a recycle-free campaign in December 2017.

 Translation: Marcela Kolářová.
 The article has been prepared based on the publication: Kuang, J., et al. (2018).
 "Brominated flame retardants in black plastic kitchen utensils: Concentrations and human exposure implications."
 Science of The Total Environment.